JorelAli/CommandAPI/README.md

                     <li>Reworked the implementation of <code>ItemArgument</code>, so the <code>ItemStack</code> count is correctly reflected and <code>ItemMeta</code> is properly assigned</li>
                     <li>Made the <code>TeamArgument</code> return a <code>Team</code> instead of a String</li>
                     <li>Made the <code>ObjectiveArgument</code> return a <code>Objective</code> instead of a String</li>
+                    <li>https://github.com/JorelAli/CommandAPI/pull/391 Made the CommandAPI only complain about commands registered in a <code>plugin.yml</code> if this <code>plugin.yml</code> belongs to the plugin calling the CommandAPI</li>
                 </ul>
                 <b>Kotlin DSL changes:</b>
                 <ul>